unfoldtoolbox/Unfold.jl/docs/src/lm_tutorial.md

 Which one would use as a regressor against the recorded BOLD timecourse.

 Note that events could fall inbetween TR (the sampling rate).
-Some packages subsample the time signal, but in `unfold` we can directly call the `bold.kernel` function at a given event-time, which allows for non-TR-multiples to be used.
+Some packages subsample the time signal, but in `Unfold` we can directly call the `bold.kernel` function at a given event-time, which allows for non-TR-multiples to be used.

 ### FIR Basis Function